kyma-project/cli/docs/gen-docs/kyma_alpha_add.md

 title: kyma alpha add
 ---

-Enables a resource in the Kyma cluster.
+Adds a resource to the Kyma cluster.

 ## Synopsis